8 Types of Triggered Emails For eCommerce

-Send registration confirmation emails right away.
+Send all types of confirmation emails right away.
 Don’t let your customers wait and get nervous.
 As soon as they receive the confirmation of their registration or order email, they exhale and calm down.
 Especially, if they have already paid for the purchase.

-This is the most underrated type of the triggered emails.
+This is the most underrated type of triggered emails.
 They go after the registration or reservation confirmation emails.
 As a rule, we need to remind our customers to attend an online or offline event or that they have booked a room at our hotel.
-As reminders are extremely important, we recommend writing a sequence of emails.
+Given that reminders are crucial, we recommend writing a sequence of emails.

 Let me describe each sequence separately.

 When speaking about online events, we usually mean “webinars”.
 It doesn’t matter whether the event is free or prepaid.
 People keep forgetting due to being very busy.
-And our duty is to keep reminding 🙂 In fact, this is a very easy thing to do.
-Besides, by sending out this kind of trigger emails, we not only save the audience — people remember they have an appointment, but also we show our concern and, hopefully, sincere respect.
-We all cherish care about us.
+And our duty is to keep reminding them.
+In fact, this is a very easy thing to do.
+Besides, by sending out this kind of trigger emails, not only do we make sure our users show up for an event, but also we show our concern and, hopefully, sincere respect.

 Here, the preferable quantity of emails in a sequence is 5.
-Not less for higher attendance.
 Now we can describe only briefly the things to mention in your online event reminders:

-As an offline event we understand live concert, ceremony, conference, lectures by a famous or experienced person, etc. Here they sequence can consist of only 2 emails.
-No need to make it longer.
+By an offline event, we mean live concerts, ceremonies, conferences, lectures by a famous or experienced person, etc. Here the sequence can consist of only 2 emails.
+No need to make it any longer.

 They are quite similar to online event reminders.
 With a few distinctions.

-Apart from all the ingredients for an online event, have:
+Apart from all the ingredients for an online event, email reminders for an offline event have: